alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 * Recursive resolvers SHOULD opportunistically upgrade recursive query transmissions to DoT when an authoritative server is detected to support DoT (high risk, high priority)

 WG DISCUSS: What about DNSSEC validation?
+WG DISCUSS: Risk levels and prioritization (see also below)

 ## Prioritization of Requirements